 Grant proposals will be reviewed on a competitive basis.
-Each proposal will be scored on a 100-point scale (or on a percentage scale).
+Each proposal will be scored on a 100-percentage scale.
 Applicants must demonstrate that they meet the requirements under this NOFO as described throughout.
 The following criteria will be used as part of the merit review of applications:

-Need- Identification of stakeholders, facts, and evidence that demonstrate the proposal supports the grant program purpose (10%) The project's focus on specific equity investment eligible communities or populations; identification of barriers that these target communities or populations may face; and workforce needs in target communities.
-4% The project's focus on local employment needs and how the program can establish relationships with local employers and facilitate job growth.
-3% Expected impact of project on the identified target communities and populations.
-3% Capacity- The ability of the applicant to execute the project according to requirements of the grant program (35%) Overall staff capacity and qualifications for successful and timely completion of all program tasks.
-10% Related experience and administrative performance on similar grants and projects.
-8% Quality of applicant team's demonstrated experience with and ability to use an equity lens for program operations.
-10% Quality of applicant team's connections to and relationships with statewide and local workforce development systems, economic development organizations, educational institutions, community-based organizations, and local employers and industry leaders.
-7% Quality- The totality of features and characteristics of the project that indicate its ability to satisfy the requirements of the grant program (40%)
+Documentation of Need- Identification of stakeholders, facts, and evidence that demonstrate the proposal supports the grant program purpose (10%) The project's focus on specific equity investment eligible communities or populations; identification of barriers that these target communities or populations may face; and 4% workforce needs in target communities.
+The project's focus on local and regional employment needs and how the program can 3% establish relationships with local employers and facilitate job growth.
+Expected impact of project on the identified target communities populations and growth in 3% clean energy.
+Applicant Qualifications and Capacity- The ability of the applicant to execute the pro oject according to requirements of the grant program (35%) 10% program tasks.